robbelbobel/CHIP-8-Emu/README.md

 ## TO DO

 * Implement Audio
-* Code Cleanup and optimization
+* Code Cleanup and optimization (Implement "switch-statement" instead of "if else")